mmajor124/monitorpractice_promgraf/README.md

    ```
    sudo ./promgraf.sh
    ```
 7. Wait for the installation to complete.
 The script will print the URLs for accessing Prometheus and Grafana.
+Make sure to check the status of Prometheus and Grafana before proceeding to next step.
+The status commands are below.

 ## Step 3: Install Node Exporter